Are you a tourism professional seeking great gastronomic experiences for your clients?

 • Coastal Harvest & Inland Riches: Aegio’s location between fertile plains and the sea provides a wide range of fresh produce—olive oil, currants, citrus fruits—and seafood straight from the Gulf of Corinth.

-• Sacred & Symbolic Flavors: The town’s Byzantine and religious heritage is echoed in culinary traditions preserved through generations, especially during feasts and festivals.
+• Sacred & Symbolic Flavours: The town’s Byzantine and religious heritage is reflected in culinary traditions passed down through generations, especially during feasts and festivals.

 Local Highlights & Gastronomic Treasures